CDL FAQ in Portland, OR

 Are Oregon driver manuals available online?

 They are!
-You can find them on the DMV’s website here.
+You can find the Oregon CDL Driver’s Manual on the DMV’s website.

 When am I required to get a CDL, and are there exceptions?